rohitkadhe/shopify2020Challenge/README.md

 # Limitations and Improvements

-- Due to time constraints not all required functionality was implemented which includes selling/buying images error handling, input validation.
+- Due to time constraints not all required functionality was implemented which includes selling/buying images, error handling and input validation
 - However due to the way the project is designed this functionallity can be easily implemented